Egor Afanasyev: Playing career

 Returning to the Predators for the season, Afanasyev was amongst the last cuts at training camp, assigned to begin his North American professional career with AHL affiliate, the Milwaukee Admirals.
 In his rookie season, Afanasyev showed his offensive potential in collected 12 goals and 33 points through 74 regular season games.

 In his final year of his entry-level contract, Afanasyev continued in the AHL to begin the season.
 Deployed in a top-six scoring role, Afanasyev later received his first recall to the Nashville Predators on 12 March 2023.
 He was immediately inserted into the lineup that night and made his NHL debut in a 2–1 shootout victory over the Los Angeles Kings.
 Afanasyev scored his first NHL goal against Jacob Markström of the Calgary Flames in a 3–2 shootout win on 10 April 2023.

 On 23 June 2024, Afanasyev was traded by the Predators to the San Jose Sharks in exchange for Ozzy Wiesblatt.
 As a restricted free agent with the Sharks, Afanasyev rights were retained after he was tendered a qualifying offer with the club.
 On 1 August 2024, Afanasyev opted to return to his homeland to continue his career, signing a three-year contract with his original club, CSKA Moscow of the KHL.

 On 19 May 2025, the San Jose Sharks announced they had signed Afanasyev to a one-year, $800,000 contract for the season.
+Returning to North Amerca, Afanasyev played the entirety of his contract with the Sharks with AHL affiliate, the San Jose Barracuda, posting 14 goals and 40 points through 64 regular season games.

+With his KHL rights earlier acquired from CSKA to Avangard Omsk, as a pending free agent, Afanasyev returned to Russia in agreeing to a two-year contract with Omsk of the KHL on 1 July 2026.